-The board is comprised of 10-12 current and former family members/supporters of WSU undergraduate students, recent WSU alumni, and current WSU students, across all WSU campuses and on a volunteer basis.
+The voluntary CougParents Advisory Board is composed of 10-12 current and former family members/supporters of WSU undergraduate students, recent WSU alumni, and current WSU students, across all WSU campuses.
 Meet the current advisory board members.

-The Division of Student Affairs appreciates your interest in the CougParents Advisory Board.
-Applications are currently being accepted for the 2021-2023 term (a two-year commitment).
-We are currently seeking (two) CougParents board members to represent each of the following classes:
+Thank you for your interest in the CougParents Advisory Board!
+We are always looking for new advisory board members to join our team.
+Each CougParents Advisory Board member commits to a two-year term.
+We are currently seeking CougParents board members to represent each of the following classes:

 - Family member/guardian/supporter of a first-year student